sauletrep/GPSspoofing/README.md

 Guidance: Utilize Python libraries for parallel processing.

+The implementation of Parallel Processing is in the file "getspoofed.py"
 # 3. GPS Spoofing Detection
 GPS spoofing is a technique in which someone deliberately manipulates GPS signals, causing receivers to display false location or time data.
 This can have serious consequences for maritime navigation and security.